plataplomo/hummingbot/workflow/time_fixtures_refactor.md

 - Newer library with smaller ecosystem
 - Different API requiring migration effort

-## Current Pain Points and Issues
+## Current Pain Points and Issues (VERIFIED 2025)

-### 1. Performance Considerations
+### 1. Severe Underutilization
-- Current pytest-freezer usage is limited to specific integration tests
-- No evidence of performance bottlenecks in current small-scale usage
-- Potential scaling issues if time mocking expands significantly
+- pytest-freezer installed but only used in 2 out of hundreds of test files
+- `@pytest.mark.timing` defined but NEVER used in any test
+- No centralized time fixtures despite clear need

-### 2. Consistency Issues
+### 2. Test Non-Determinism
+- Majority of tests use `datetime.now(UTC)` directly
+- Time-dependent tests without any time control
+- Risk of flaky tests due to timing variations

+### 3. Code Duplication and Fragmentation
+- FreezerProtocol duplicated across files
-- Mixed approaches: pytest-freezer + unittest.mock patching
+- Multiple ad-hoc unittest.mock patterns
-- VCR filtering adds another layer of time handling complexity
+- No shared utilities or standardized approaches

+### 4. Missed Opportunities
+- 48+ test files use sleep/timeout operations but lack timing markers
+- Cannot selectively run/skip timing-dependent tests
-- No centralized time fixture strategy
+- No leveraging of pytest fixture system for time control

-### 3. Test Maintenance
-- Protocol definitions need manual maintenance
-- VCR timestamp filtering requires regex maintenance
-- Different patterns across test types create cognitive overhead

 ## Recommendations